All photos thanks to Thunder & Love Photographers.

 - a web developer to make a small but personal website for wedding info

 - someone who can do floral arrangements

 - someone with a big vehicle who can drop & collect things

-- someone who can get a good deal for you on drinks
+- a friend who can get a good deal for you on drinks

 - a minister or someone to officiate (we had our yoga instructor do that)